-- 7. Complete the following steps: - If the system supports, do a slow boot on the system.
-For instructions, see Performing a slow boot.
-If the system does not support a slow boot, do a normal boot. - 2.
+- If the system supports slow boot (see Performing a slow boot), do a slow boot on the system.
+If the system does not support slow boot, do a normal boot. - 2.
 Power on the system. - 3.
-Wait until the AIX operating system login prompt is displayed or until system activity on the operator panel or display has stopped.
+Wait until the AIX operating system login prompt displays or until system activity on the operator panel or display apparently has stopped.